WuChao-2024/tros_en_wuc_check_fork/docs/apps/slam.md

     sudo apt install ros-foxy-teleop-twist-keyboard
     ```

-## User Guide
+## Usage

-### Horizon RDK Platform
+### Horizon RDK

-This section introduces how to use Horizon RDK to run SLAM algorithm and observe mapping effect using PC.
+This section introduces how to use Horizon RDK to run SLAM and observe mapping effect using PC.

 Start the simulation environment on the PC: